A simpler way to reach the right therapist or groupGet Started

 *In-line with Public Health recommendations for social distancing, Layla's partner therapists have mostly moved their practices to remote for the time being.

-Our care team will help you find the right therapist or group from our curated community of licensed mental health professionals.
+Our care team will help you find the right therapist or group from our curated community of licensed mental health professionals across Ontario & Alberta.
 We’ll start by reviewing your current challenges and your goals for therapy.

 Chantal has a diverse professional career with experience ranging from customer service, community-based work, clinical work, to mental health and more.
 As a graduate with honors of the Occupational Therapy and Physiotherapy Assistant program, Chantal has gained comprehensive experience with chronic pain, neurological conditions, neurodivergent populations, mental health as well as MVA and WSIB clients.
 She has gained her experience through working in a hospital, clinical, and community setting.
 Chantal spent the majority of her life immersed in the arts; pursuing dance in her youth, and then teaching it to individuals with differing ages and abilities.
 Chantal was an Ambassador and Community Leader with the Toronto Argonauts, where she spent her time working and volunteering at various events and charities.
 She advocated for the anti-bullying and prevention program “Huddle Up”, as well as programs supporting the well-being of youth.
 Outside of work, Chantal loves to spend her time practicing yoga, listening to vinyl, reading and going for hikes.

-Adrianna is a mental health worker who graduated from McMaster University with an Honours Bachelor of Social Work degree and seeking registration by the Ontario College of Social Workers and Social Service Workers.
+Adrianna is a registered Social Worker who graduated from McMaster University with an Honours Bachelor of Social Work degree.
 Adrianna’s experience has been focused on the importance of client-centered and evidence-based care within mental health.
 She has been involved in developing client intake processes, assessment, follow-up and implementing plans of care for individuals with diverse backgrounds, varied needs, preferences and goals.
 Additionally, Adrianna has worked with women who have experienced violence; substance use/addiction; homelessness; poverty; and unemployment.
 She understands the importance of creating connections with clients and is dedicated to helping them along the path to improved mental health.
 Some of Adrianna’s interests include: playing tennis; going to the movies with friends; and trying out new restaurants in and around Toronto.